melanotan ii mastery course

 A afamelanotide peptide

-also known as melanotan I or SCENESSE. a linear 13-amino-acid analog of alpha-MSH that binds primarily MC1R, FDA-approved in 2019 for erythropoietic protoporphyria. shares the melanocortin family with MT-II but has very different selectivity and very different regulatory status.
+Also known as melanotan I or SCENESSE.
+A linear 13-amino-acid analog of α-MSH that binds primarily MC1R, FDA-approved in 2019 for erythropoietic protoporphyria.
+Shares the melanocortin family with MT-II but has very different selectivity and very different regulatory status.

 B bremelanotide peptide